LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 - Find the **dominant direction**  this becomes the **canonical orientation**
 - Rotate the descriptor patch accordingly.
 ![[Pasted image 20250306170348.png]]
-🐰basically, when something rotates, the recognition process tries to match a different orientation for a point to see if they're the same
+🐰basically, when something rotates, the recognition process tries to match the orientation in local terms, not globally

 ![[Pasted image 20250306170554.png|250]]